 Whether you live in a landed estate or a HDB flat, you’ll (soon) be able to start taking care of your very own edible garden.
 If you thought that you aren’t able to grow vegetables or herbs in the Singapore climate, let alone in your home under your care, think again!
 There’s actually a wide variety of vegetables and herbs you can grow from xiao bai cai to cucumber and even pandan leaves and cilantro.
 Seeing that not all off us have green thumbs, we’ll need lots of guidance to be able to grow our own vegetables.

-From now till 30 June 2020 11:59pm, every household in Singapore can register to receive two packets of seedlings from the National Parks Board.
+Until 30 June 2020 11:59pm, every household in Singapore can register to receive two packets of seedlings from the National Parks Board.
 These seedlings will grow under your care and produce leafy vegetables for your consumption!

 Gardening with Edibles by National Parks